AnshumanJangirr/AnshumanJangirr/README.md

 - 👀 I’m interested in coding and robotics
 - 🌱 I’m currently learning Java/Kotlin
 - 💞️ I’m looking to collaborate on Nothing
-- 📫 How to reach me ....anshumanvj.jangir@gmail.com
+- 📫 How to reach me anshumanvj.jangir@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: he/him
-- ⚡ Fun fact: Coding is not that easy you fellow.
+- ⚡ Fun fact: Coding is not that easssssssy.

 <!---
 AnshumanJangirr/AnshumanJangirr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.